 After the death of her cousin Tomoko, reporter Reiko hears stories of a videotape that kills everyone who sees it exactly one week after viewing.
-At first she discounts the rumors, but when she learns that Tomoko’s friend (who watched the video with her) died at exactly the same time, she begins to investigate…
+At first she ignores the rumors, but as the bodies pile up, she begins to investigate…

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Memorable because it grounds its horror in human tragedy and not demons and monsters, and furthermore because it bides its time before the final shock.
 A disturbing and iconic film because it effectively utilises the modern technology we know has pretty sinister ramifications.